PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 The name of the header here must match the header in the HTTP Callout created earlier.

-Last, bind the WAF policy to the dummy load balancing virtual server created earlier by going to Traffic Management > Load Balancing > Virtual Servers and selecting the virtual server then choosing ‘Edit’.
+Last, bind the WAF policy to the dummy load balancing virtual server created earlier by going to Traffic Management > Load Balancing > Virtual Servers.
+Select the virtual server then choose ‘Edit’.

 From the right hand column, select ‘Policies’ then click the ‘+’ plus to add a policy.
 Select policy App Firewall and type Request.
 Select the policy created previously then select ‘Bind’ and ‘Done’.

-Alternatively, the WAF configuration can be created using the CLI as follows:
+Alternatively, create the WAF configuration using the CLI as follows:

 Advanced Authentication Settings